thunderbird/thunderbird-android/docs/contributing/code-review-guide.md

 10. **Documentation & metadata**
     - Update relevant docs, CHANGELOG entries and add context as needed.
     - Link relevant issues using GitHub keywords so they auto-close on merge (`Fixes #123`, `Resolves #456`).
+    - Adhere to the [Engineering process](../engineering/README.md) (RFC/Technical Design/ADR) if applicable.
     - For commit format, see the [Git Commit Guide](git-commit-guide.md)
 11. **CI status**
     - Ensure CI is green